Literature / Binder of Shame

 - Biff Bam's "PinchUrPeePee!", which is exactly as painful as it sounds.

-- Hair-Trigger Temper: El Disgusto's temper flares up at perceived slights at the beginning, which culminate in spiteful aggression towards Ab3, the only person to normally be defiant with his ninja characters (on principle of them being the only type of character normally played).
-Said temper is exacerbated after "Reservoir Torgs," where it's learned exactly how bitter he is about his injury, to where he perceived the word "half-cocked" as a jab against him.
+- Hair-Trigger Temper: El Disgusto's temper flares up at perceived slights at the beginning.
+These moments culminate in spiteful aggression towards Ab3, the only person to normally be defiant with his ninja characters (on principle of them being the only type of character normally played).
+Said temper is exacerbated after "Reservoir Torgs," where it's learned exactly how bitter he is about his injury, to where he perceived the phrase "cut off" as a jab against him.

 - Helicopter Blender: In "Reservoir Torgs," everyone has derailed the campaign and is on the run from the law.
-El Disgusto's ninja finds his path blocked by a police helicopter and attempts to jump his motorcycle over it using a crashed police car as a ramp."But my character's a ninja!"Correction.
-Your character was a ninja.
-Now he's confetti, wet red confetti.
+El Disgusto's ninja finds his path blocked by a police helicopter and attempts to jump his motorcycle over it using a crashed police car as a ramp.

 - I Am Big Boned: Biff Bam was kicked out of the army because he was "a little too manly" and they were "intimidimated" by him.
 He's not fat, it's untoned muscle, and he's as strong as Olympic weightlifters...honest!